rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 ### Improving the API with Swift

 After successfully porting Conway’s Game of Life, I embarked on a more adventurous project: a paddle-and-ball style game named Swift Break.
-However, during the development of Swift Break, I encountered friction while using the directly imported Playdate C API.
-To improve my game development experience, I decided to first better the ergonomics of the Playdate API in Swift.
+However, I quickly encountered friction using the raw Playdate C API directly in Swift.
+In typical programming fashion, I took a detour to work on the API's ergonomics instead of the game!
 At this point, I had also piqued the interest of some colleagues who contributed further improvements.

-One particular source of friction stemmed from the naming conventions of the imported API.
-In C, it is common to prefix enum cases to prevent programmers from inadvertently mixing unrelated enum instances and case constants.
-However, in Swift, such prefixes are unnecessary as the compiler inherently prevents the comparison of an enum's cases with the cases of another enum.
+One major hurdle was the naming conventions of the imported API.
+In C, enum cases are often prefixed with their type's name to prevent programmers from inadvertently mixing unrelated enum instances and case constants.
+However, in Swift, such prefixes are unnecessary as the compiler type-checks comparisons to ensure the correct cases are used.

-Fortunately, Swift already provides tools for addressing this precise issue, known as [apinotes](https://clang.llvm.org/docs/APINotes.html).
-I added an apinotes file to the Playdate SDK and renamed enum cases with more idiomatic Swift names.
+Fortunately, Swift already provides tools for addressing this precise issue, known as [API notes](https://clang.llvm.org/docs/APINotes.html).
+I added an API notes file to the Playdate SDK and renamed enum cases with more idiomatic Swift names:

 ```swift
 let event: PDSystemEvent = ...